- Evolution of Quality Management Methods

 Role of AI in Quality Assurance: Test Cases for Autonomous QA

-The use of artificial intelligence in testing can also help in identifying new bugs or defects which are introduced during the app exploration phase.
-The QA teams can make use of AI testing tools for supplementing normal testing efforts, while getting the best test coverage in expedited time and great accuracy.
+Further, the QA teams can make use of AI testing tools for supplementing normal testing efforts, while getting the best test coverage in expedited time and with great accuracy.

-The role of AI in Quality Assurance and testing will also be seen in the changing of testing tools, the tests will be enhanced with AI-powered visual verifications, which will give out a range of different outcomes.
+The role of AI in automated quality assurance can also be seen in the testing tools where the tests are enhanced with AI-powered visual verifications, which, in turn, give out a range of different outcomes.

-If we explicitly talk about the test cases of AI in Quality Assurance, here are the ways testers are using AI presently –
+If we explicitly talk about the test cases of AI in automated quality assurance, here are the ways testers are using AI presently –

 - Determining whether to run a test script